 Meet Pratt's New Faculty for 2016-2018

 Duke Engineering is an ambitious community where the best and brightest minds are invited to devise creative solutions to the world’s greatest challenges.
-With 10 outstanding tenured/tenure track faculty joining us in 2016-2018, we continue to add depth and breadth to our research focus areas in health, environmental sustainability, and intelligence and connectivity.
-Learn more about their exciting work in the profiles below.
+With 12 outstanding tenured/tenure track faculty joining us in 2016-2018, we continue to add depth and breadth to our research focus areas in health, environmental sustainability, and intelligence and connectivity, while enhancing teaching and mentorship for our students.
+Learn more about the exciting work of our newest faculty members in the profiles below.

 INTELLIGENCE AND CONNECTIVITY